Cannabis Edibles: How Long It Takes to Feel the Effects & What to Expect

 - Rest in a comfortable environment

-- Consider CBD to counteract THC effects
+- Consider CBD to help counteract THC effects

 Tips for a Safe and Enjoyable Edible Experience